shundhammer/qdirstat/src-unported/README.md

 ### To Do Everywhere

-- Namespace cleanup.
-The old classes all live in a namespace KDirStat.
-Not sure if that's really a good idea.
-Back then (in the early 2000s) I thought it might become a lib some day to be used from various apps, but that never happened.

 - Get rid of the K prefix for everything - classes as well as files.
 It's not KDE any more.
 At the same time, replacing it with Q might be bad idea since Qt itself uses that everywhere.

-- Filename cleanup.
-Files should be named like the class they contain, not all
-  lowercase: ExcludeRules.cpp instead of kexcluderules.cpp.

 - Move the file from src-unported/ to src/ when it gets ported.
 The state of this directory should reflect the things already done.
 The goal is to get